stevenwalton/.dotfiles/Notes/README.md

 - [OSX](/Notes/osx.md): Notes for mac
 - [Python](/Notes/python.md): Mostly empty but maybe some things I forget about ipython configs, envs, or some command/trick I want to remember
 - [Data Recovery](/Notes/data_recovery.md): I'll update this on those rare     occasions I have to do data recovery because I'm an idiot that `rm -rf`'d the wrong dir and my aliases didn't work or aren't used
+- [nvidia](Notes/nvidia.md): Notes about dealing with nvidia drivers on linux.
+Some stuff may also be in [linux](/Notes/linux.md), so check both.